AP source: Hamlin visits teammates for 1st time since injury

-Bills linebacker Matt Milano posted a photo on his Instagram account of a smiling Hamlin shaking hands with someone.
+Bills linebacker Matt Milano posted a photo on his Instagram account of a smiling Hamlin shaking hands with a teammate.

 A person with direct knowledge of Hamlin’s schedule confirmed to The Associated Press the player’s visit.
 The person spoke on the condition of anonymity because Hamlin has kept his schedule and recovery private.